 The frontend offers dialogs for the configuration of the whole charging infrastructure.
-A new charging station can be added in less than a minute.
+Editing a charging station or creating a new charging station can be done in less than a minute.

 Charging station firmware updates can be scheduled and started in vCharM.
 Since this process is supplier independent, vCharM can be used to manage a large number of different charging station models.